Skip to main content

 warning

-As of Gotenberg 8.19.0, the flag --log-enable-gcp-severity has been deprecated in favor of --log-enable-gcp-fields.
+As of Gotenberg 8.19.0, --log-enable-gcp-severity has been deprecated in favor of --log-enable-gcp-fields.

 Graceful Shutdown